banando/pokemon/README.md

 - [x] As a user I want to see the progress of the battle
 - [ ] As a user I want to play with another player
 - [ ] As a user I want some animation during battle
+- [ ] As a user I would like more strategy during a battle